 Let’s explore a few reasons to consider exercising early.

-2 – Begin the Holding Period for Qualifying Disposition
+2 – Begin the Holding Period for Qualifying Disposition of Incentive Stock Options

 - The sale of the stock occurs at least two years after the grant date, AND